DimaKoshevoy/data-app-demo/README.md

 This app is leveraging Bitquery GraphQL API and onchain data via JSON-RPC to provide up to date DEX trading data from Uniswap v2 protocol on Ethereum Mainnet.

+Be aware of API Limits for free Bitquery account.

 ## Installation

 This repo is structured using yarn workspaces, with packages for both `server` and `client` code